How to transfer calls to external numbers in Zendesk IVR

 You can create multi-level menus for complex routing scenarios.
 For example, pressing 2 for technical support might open a submenu: "Press 1 for account issues, 2 for API questions, or 3 to speak with a senior engineer."

 When using omnichannel routing, IVR keypresses can add tags to tickets.
 These tags can then trigger automations that change group assignments, priority, or routing queues.
+Learn more about setting up IVR in Zendesk.

-Step 3: Assign the IVR to a Phone Number
+Step 3: Assign the IVR to a phone number

 1. Navigate to Admin Center > Channels > Talk > Numbers